 In the years after the Civil War, divorce rates began to skyrocket nationwide.
 From 1850 to 1880, divorce rates in Massachusetts increased from one in 41 marriages to one out of every 21 marriages.
 The other New England states showed similar increases.

-The debate touched on a myriad of issues.
 What if a couple resided in separate states?
-When was a spouse (usually the man) guilty of desertion.
+When was a spouse (usually the man) guilty of desertion?

 Divorce laws varied widely from state to state.
 Adultery, abandonment, cruelty and simple incompatibility were all reasons for divorce in certain states.
 Connecticut maintained what it called an omnibus divorce law, which essentially allowed a judge to grant a divorce for whatever reasons he deemed acceptable.
 And judges were inclined to grant divorces when lawyers asked for them.
 The only way to stop a divorce was for one party to contest the divorce – a rare occurrence.

-Social critics argued that easy divorce was leading to casual marriages.
+Social critics argued that easy divorce led to casual marriages.
 The president of Yale College tackled the issue head on.
 Theodore Woolsey was known more for an interest in international law and Greek, but Woolsey dove into the thorny topic of divorce, publishing essays on the topic in 1868 and 1869.
-The lynchpin of Woolsey’s position was that adultery should be the only acceptable reason for divorce.
+The linchpin of Woolsey’s position was that adultery should be the only acceptable reason for divorce.

 In the southern states, the removal of governments following the Civil War brought tremendous changes to divorce customs, as well.
 In most of the South before the war, an act of the legislature was needed to end a marriage, following Church of England customs.
 That would change after new reconstruction era governments took power.

-In the West, meanwhile, divorce laws were a hodge-podge.
-It was common for couples to have common law marriages, simply by cohabiting and declaring themselves married.
+The West, meanwhile, had a hodge-podge of divorce laws.
+Couples often entered into common-law marriages, simply by cohabiting and declaring themselves married.
 Divorces were often also informal, do-it-yourself affairs.

-William Dean Howells tapped into the national angst over the state of marriage in 1881 with a serialized novel that became a bestseller - A Modern Instance - the first American novel to examine divorce.
+William Dean Howells tapped into the national angst over the state of marriage in 1881 with a best-selling, serialized novel — A Modern Instance.
+It was the first American novel to examine divorce.
 In the book, Marcia Gaylord, the most desirable young girl in the fictional town of Equity, Maine, falls for Bartley Hubbard, a thoroughly modern man.
-The couple run away from Maine to Boston.
+The couple then run away from Maine to Boston.
 In doing so they leave behind the guiding forces of family and religion to live a life governed now by greed and charm.
-The marriage ends with a divorce, and the book leaves Bartley dead and Marcia cloistered, sorrowfully, in her childhood home of Equity.
+The marriage ends with a divorce.
+The book leaves Bartley dead and Marcia cloistered, sorrowfully, in her childhood home of Equity.

 Howells had come to Massachusetts in 1860 and served as editor for the Atlantic Magazine.
 He summered in Maine and wrote more than 100 books in his lifetime.
-A great friend of Mark Twain, Twain claimed that he was himself the model for Bartley Hubbard, which was something of an insult since Hubbard is an immature, frivolous fellow whose good looks are only rivaled by his scoundrel’s streak.
+His great friend Mark Twain claimed that he was himself the model for Bartley Hubbard.
+That was something of an insult since Hubbard is an immature, frivolous fellow whose good looks are only rivaled by his scoundrel’s streak.

-In Howells’ view, the blame for divorce could be placed upon modern capitalism and greed and the failure of society to embrace religion and the importance of family and breeding.
+In Howells’ view, the blame for divorce could be placed upon modern capitalism and greed.
+He also faulted the failure of society to embrace religion and the importance of family and breeding.

 The goal of the reform league (which later became the National Divorce Reform League) was to establish stricter, standardized laws for divorce across the country.
-Lobbying in Connecticut had lead to the repeal of the omnibus divorce laws, but states elsewhere were still permissive.
-States around the country - Indiana, Illinois, South Dakota, Rhode Island - had a long history of taking turns becoming divorce mills, allowing out-of-staters to come, establish brief residency and win an easy divorce.
+Lobbying in Connecticut had led to the repeal of the omnibus divorce laws, but states elsewhere were still permissive.
+Indiana, Illinois, South Dakota and Rhode Island had a long history of taking turns becoming divorce mills.
+They would allowing out-of-staters to come, establish brief residency and win an easy divorce.